 2) Swipe left or right to preview the built-in screen effects.

 3) Hit the Send button to send your message with the selected fullscreen animation.

-Messages on the recipient’s end fills the entire screen with the chosen effect.
+Message on the recipient’s end fills the entire screen with the chosen effect.

 Getting to Messages effects screen with 3D Touch

 If you have a device with 3D Touch, you can get to the Messages effects screen faster by pressing instead of tapping and holding the Send button.
-Another shortcut: continue pressing on the effects preview screen while slide your finger vertically across the effects to preview each without having to tap it.
+Another shortcut: continue pressing on the effects preview screen while sliding your finger vertically across the effects to preview each without having to tap it.

-Messages effects on the Lock screen
+Messages effects on the Lock Screen

-It’s particularly awesome that bubble and screen effects play normally in iOS’s rich notifications.
-Say you received an animated message while on the Lock screen and the device is locked: the notification won’t include a message preview for security reasons, but you’ll see a description of the animation.
+It’s particularly awesome that bubble and screen effects normally play in iOS’s rich notifications.
+Say you received an animated message while on the Lock Screen, and the device is locked: the notification won’t include a message preview for security reasons, but you’ll see a description of the animation.

-But as soon as you unlock the device and interact with the notification, the bubble/screen effect will play right inside the Quick Reply overlay, even on the Lock screen.
+But as soon as you unlock the device and interact with the notification, the bubble/screen effect will play right inside the Quick Reply overlay, even on the Lock Screen.

 Auto-playing Messages effects